-Deviation from the Implementation Status Corporate Governance Best Evaluation Item - Practice Principles Yes No No Summary for Financial Holding Companies and Rationale performance, management capabilitie es, and i performance, management capabilities, and important contributions or achievements will be considered during the selection process.
-(7) Should the Company appoint profes sional n (7) Should the Company appoint professional managerial officers outside of the Company when no suitable internal candidates are found, it will evaluate their will evaluate their qualifications based on the Company 's core v qualifications based on the Company's core values, mandates, and corporate culture.
-Appointment procedures should be submitted to and approved by the Board. oved by the Board.
-9. .
-Independence of internal audit The Company's internal rules stipulate th at: The The Company's internal rules stipulate that: The Chairperson is authorized to approve appointment or dismissal, and appraise performance and remuneration of d remuneration of auditors; any appointment or dismissal of the chie auditors; any appointment or dismissal of the chief internal auditor shall be subject to approval by the Audit Committee and be submitted to the Board of Directors Soard of Directors for a resolution.
-The Company has disclose d the R for a resolution.
-The Company has disclosed the Regulations for the Appointment or Dismissal, Performance Appraisal, and Remuneration of Internal Auditors on the nal Auditors on the company website
+Evolution Itam Implementation Status Dev Deviation from the Corporate Governance Best Yes No Summary Hand Hold for Financial Holding Companies and Rationale performance, management capabilities, and important c (7) Should the Company appoint professional managerial performance, management capabilities, and important contributions or achievements will be considered during the selection process.
+Should the Company appoint professional managerial officers outside of the Company when no suitable internal candidates are found, it will evaluate their ig the selection process.
+Iternal candidates are found, it will e evaluate their qualifications based on the Company qualifications based on the Company's core values, mandates, and corporate culture.
+Appointment procedures should be submitted to and approved by the Board. should be submitted to and approved l by the Board.
+9. Independence of internal audit The Company's internal rules stipulate th The Company's internal rules stipulate that: The Chairperson is authorized to approve appointment or dismissal, and appraise performance and remuneration of l, and appraise performance and rem nuneration of auditors; any appointment or dismissal of auditors; any appointment or dismissal of the chief internal auditor shall be subject to approval by the Audit Committee and be submitted to the Board of Directors mittee and be submitted to the Board d of Directors for a resolution.
+The Company has disclose for a resolution.
+The Company has disclosed the Regulations for the Appointment or Dismissal, Performance Appraisal, and Remuneration of Internal Auditors on the uisal, and Remuneration of Internal Au uditors on the company website.

-Table 1 Directors' Training Records in 2022
+Directors' Training Records in 2021